-This was written by a woman who is an actress that looks like Sophie Turner to the extent that Sansa is her nickname.
+This was written by an actress who looks like Sophie Turner to the extent that Sansa is her nickname.
 Coincidentally, this actress is a fan of Game of Thrones.
 Her stage name is Lennox Luxe.

 What is America?
 It’s a question we don’t often ask ourselves.
 One that, for most of us, rarely ever even comes to mind.
 But this is our country, is it not?
 So, what does America mean to you?
 The obvious answer, that most likely popped into each and every one of your minds, is “freedom.”

 So, if you haven’t already taken a moment to think about those attacks that took place 12 years ago, do so now.
-Because we are Americans, and united we stand, united we wall.
+Because we are Americans, and united we stand, united we fall.

 Editor’s note: Read her tweets.